 We are encouraging abstractors to think about working together as a water abstractor group to help their future resilience and consider what options there might be for developing a shared water resource if multiple businesses are locally challenged to find water.

-Read: Local resource option screening study funding – essential information to find out more.
+Find out more at: Local resource option screening study funding – essential information.

-For help and information for members facing issues with dry weather, visit our dry weather essential information page.
+For help and information for members facing issues with dry weather and drought, visit the NFU's dry weather essential information page.